e-paj/Time-Series-Project/README.md

 * My professor told me I could compare the popularity with other music genres like Jpop.
 * Also, I was told to be more precise about how I got my model in the end.

+## What I am currently doing:
+* Currently working on the Jpop data.
+Trying to see which model would be suit it.